MacJoom/plg_webservices_iot/README.md

-# Web Services - Picowapi
+# Web Services - iotapi

 Joomla!
-4 webservices plugin to add routes for Picowapi component allowing to access it from external systems.
+4 webservices plugin to add routes for iotapi component allowing to access it from external systems.

 --------------------------------------------